ma08/speech_rec/dataset_related/Journal.md

 ### Data perparation (for all)

 - text
-  - if you have speaker information in your setup, you should make the speaker-id a prefix of the utterance id; this is important for reasons relating to the sorting of these files
+  - if you have speaker information in your setup, you should make the speaker-id a prefix of the utterance id; this is important for reasons relating to the sorting of these files (We are not using any speaker stuff...)
+  - created test, dev, and test partition
+    - Remove punctuation of mozillacv tamil

 ### Tedlium